Hydrostation

 Thursday, January 4, 2024

-The Iowa Flood Center received $1 million to expand flood and drought monitoring, watershed management, and forecasting services in Eastern Iowa through Congress’s Community Project Funding.
+The Iowa Flood Center received $1 million to expand flood and drought monitoring, watershed management, and forecasting services in eastern Iowa through Congress’ Community Project Funding.